-What happens in the mouth can affect overall health and general wellbeing.
-Bacterial infections caused by tooth decay and gum disease can lead to serious health problems and needless suffering.
-Painful cavities and visible decay also can impact employment opportunities, school attendance, nutrition, self-esteem and how people relate to one another.
+We believe that oral health is health and dental coverage is health coverage at Oral Health Watch.
+What happens in the mouth affects a person’s overall health and general wellbeing.
+Bacterial infections that cause cavities and gum disease can lead to serious medical complications, pain and needless suffering.
+Throbbing toothaches, visible decay and tooth loss also can impact employment opportunities, school attendance, nutrition, self-esteem and how people relate to you.

 Unfortunately, the impacts of dental disease and poor oral health disproportionately affect our lower-income, BIPOC, and underserved and rural neighbors.
 Programs like Apple Health Adult Dental and Access to Baby and Child Dentistry are wise investments that connect Washington residents to dental care.
 The global COVID-19 pandemic has made clear that health coverage is a necessity – and that includes comprehensive dental care coverage.